 - 1/3 cup mini chocolate chips

 Preheat oven to 350F degrees.
-Spray 10 muffin tins with nonstick cooking spray.
+Spray a muffin pan with nonstick cooking spray.
 Set aside.

 Muffins stay fresh in an airtight container at room temperature or in the refrigerator for 5-7 days.
 Muffins can be frozen.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.